United States Marine Corps Physical Fitness Test

-On October 1, 2008, the Marine Corps introduced the additional pass/fail CFT to the fitness requirements.
+On October 1, 2008, the Marine Corps introduced an additional pass/fail CFT to the fitness requirements.
 The CFT is designed to measure abilities demanded of Marines in a war zone.

 Tests

 Pull-ups or push-ups

 For this test, Marines choose to either perform pull-ups or push-ups.
 However, the maximum score is only attainable if pull-ups are chosen.

 The pull-ups may be done with either an overhand (pronated) grip or an underhand (supinated) "chin-up" grip.
 Changes in grip are allowed as long as the feet do not touch the ground and only the hands come in contact with the pull-up bar.
 The pull-up begins at the "dead-hang" with arms extended and the body hanging motionless.
 A successful pull-up is performed without excess motion, the body rising until the chin is above the bar, and body lowered back to the "dead-hang" position.
 There is no time limit.

 Until 2017, male Marines were required to perform pull-ups, and female Marines performed the flexed hang instead of the pull-up.
 The flexed hang was started with the chin above the pull-up bar.
 The timer was started and did not stop until the arms became fully extended.
 The feet could not touch the ground or any part of the pull-up bar at any time.
 The Marine Corps had originally indicated that, as of January 1, 2014, female Marines would be required to perform a minimum of three pull-ups in order to pass the PFT.
 However, when more than half of female recruits were unable to meet this standard, the change was delayed.
 In 2017, the flexed-arm hang event was eliminated, and both male and female Marines were given the choice to do either push-ups or pull-ups for this event.